MachFour/R2B2/README.txt

 for something that takes audio and spits out feature data, which may consist of one or several dimensions of data over time

-tempo_phase_estimator - for something that takes in (single dimensional) feature data and creates several tempo and phase estimates at regular intervals
+tempo_alignment_estimator - for something that takes in (single dimensional) feature data and creates several tempo and beat alignment estimates at regular intervals

 Concrete classes: